Cook time30 minutes

 7) When doubled in size, punch the dough down and roll it out onto a floured surface into a 15x9” rectangle.
 Brush the butter over the top and sprinkle evenly over the chopped apples and sugar and cinnamon mixture.
 Staring from one of the long ends, tightly roll the dough into a jelly roll form.
 Cut into 14 to 16 slices (make sure they are even) and place them cut side down in a well buttered 9x13 baking pan.
 Cover with plastic wrap and let put them back into a warm spot to rise for another 30 minutes in a warm spot.

-8) Cover the pan lightly with foil and bake them for 20 minutes.
+8) Cover the pan lightly with foil and bake them for 20-25 minutes at 350F.
 Remove the foil and bake them an additional 10 minutes or until lightly golden brown.

 9) Allow the rolls to cool for only 5 minutes in the baking dish and then carefully invert them on a large platter.